 SEO and marketing, in general, are very dynamic.
 New tools and strategies appear every day that you should be aware of.
-If you miss the latest updates, you might be outperformed by someone else who’s faster.
+If you miss the latest updates, you might be outperformed by someone else.

 Apart from developing hard SEO skills, you’ll also need to work on soft skills!
-You have to be a fast learner to process big chunks of SEO-related information, analyze data and make data-driven decisions.
+You must be a fast learner who processes big chunks of SEO-related information, analyzes data, and makes data-driven decisions.

 It might seem impossible to track all the latest updates in the SEO industry.
 In fact, you don’t have to!
-Below, I share my top SEO resources I keep an eye on weekly.
+Below, I share the top SEO resources I keep an eye on weekly.

 - Google Search Central account on Twitter

 - Google Search Central website

 - Google Algorithm Update History by Search Engine Journal

 You will find the following free courses helpful if you are new to SEO.
 I have personally passed all of them, and I can certainly say you won’t find a better free (or even paid) alternative:

 Writing seems to be one of the most underestimated skills.